sudoRicheek/DSA-Lab-Problems-IITB/README.md

 # DSA-Lab-Problems-IITB

-All the DSA lab questions of CS293 CSE@IITB for Autumn 2020
+This contains all the DSA lab questions of CS293 CSE@IITB for Autumn 2020.